adikhosla/feature-extraction/README.md

 Acknowledgements
 ----------------

-I am extremely grateful to Oscar Beijbom, Hamed Pirsiavash and Tinghui Zhou for being the initial users of this code, and providing useful comments and various bugfixes.
+I am extremely grateful to Oscar Beijbom, Hamed Pirsiavash and Tinghui Zhou for being the initial users of this toolbox, and providing useful comments and various bug-fixes.

 Questions and Comments
 ----------------------